Backendless/ui-builder-library/components/bl-timer/README.md

   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>
 </p>

+## Demo

+View an example of how to install this component and how it works in your UI [here](https://app.arcade.software/share/WPJdsvldiTe3HmNXHueu).

 ## Properties

 | Property                                     | Type                                                                                                                                                                                      | Default Value                     | Logic                    | Data Binding | UI Setting | Description                                                                                                       |